brotherkev/simple-web-server-c/README.md

-# simple-web-server-cpp
+# simple-web-server-c
 I don't understand the web.
 I don't understand servers.
-I've never made anything in c++.
+I've never made anything in c.
 I don't understand git or github.
 I don't understand markdown documents.
 This can be fixed.
 This readme will be split between notes on what I learn (in general) and documentation on this project.

 ## the project